hacker-szabo/scut/README.md

 # Flags

 ```
-scut -d delimeter_string -f fragment1 [-f fragment2] [-cs colum_separator] [file]
+scut -d Delimiter_string -f fragment1 [-f fragment2] [-cs colum_separator] [file]
 ```

 ## -d

-Delimiter string; the string provided with the -d option is the delimeter where the rows will be cut; the default delimiter is a tab character ("\t").
+Delimiter string; the string provided with the -d option is the Delimiter where the rows will be cut; the default delimiter is a tab character ("\t").
 Space and other characters with special meanings within the context of the shell in use must be enquoted or escaped as necessary.

 ## -f